morgenman/Computer-Science/Spring 2022/Data Analysis/Data Analysis.md

 * Choose a dataset
 * Come up with hypothesis/questions
 13th

 Report of project:
 1. Where is data coming from? (public)
-2. 1 ppg what is it about?
+2. 1 paragraph what is it about?
-3. Questions
+3. 5+ questions you want to answer with data.

+Going to be a class presentation with an R file (well documented)